driv/driv.github.io/_drafts/build-deploy-with-kpack-fluxcd.markdown

 Buildpack uses a builder.
 The builder defines a Stack and Buildpacks.

-A Stack is comprised of 2 images: a build image and a run image.
+A Stack is comprised of 2 images: a **build image** and a **run image**.

 The build get executed on the **build image** and multiple buildpacks get used depending on what is being built.

-A buildpack can handle part of a build and/or include other buildpacks recursively, during the build each buildpack detects wether its needed in the build process.
+A buildpack can handle part of a build and/or include other buildpacks recursively.
+During the build each buildpack detects wether its needed in the build process.
 Each buildpack manages detection, cache and execution.

 ![Buildpacks build of a A Spring Boot appplication using gradle](/public/posts_assets/build-deploy-with-kpack-fluxcd/buildpack-java-build.svg)
-<small>*Build of a Spring Boot appplication with Gradle*</small>
+<small>*Build of a Spring Boot application with Gradle*</small>

-Once the build is done the **run image** is used as a base and each buildpack used provides a layer with the generated artifacts.
+Once the build is done the **run image** is used as a base and each buildpack that participated in the build provides a layer with the generated artifacts.
+The generated layers get cached and each buildpack is responsible to determine when their layer can be re-used.

 If you have `pack` installed locally you can see it in action by building the apps in the [example repo](https://github.com/driv/flux-image-updates).
-You don't need java nor golang installed, just `pack` and `docker`
+You don't need java nor golang installed, just `pack` and `docker`.

 {% highlight bash %}
 # From the golang-apiserver directory